nwhitehead/vida/README.md

 * No complicated OS-specific build steps needed, everything is in Lua files.
 * No new language to learn (compare to Terra).
 * No changes to LuaJIT interpreter required.
-* Easy binary distribution of cached libraries, users don't need compiler.
+* Easy binary distribution of cached libraries, users don't need a compiler.
-* [Future work] Allows precompiles during build to support targets such as Android without compilers in runtime environment.
+* [Future work] Allows precompiles during build to support targets such as Android without compilers in the runtime environment.

 ## Setup